ASHG Meeting Policies

-This means attendees may not take photos or video of speakers presenting or their slides.
 Attendees not adhering to this policy may be asked to leave the room and will be asked to delete all photos or videos already taken; additional action may be taken with repeated or egregious offenders.
 Attendees are also asked to be respectful of their colleagues by silencing all mobile devices before entering meeting rooms.
 When registering, you are required to agree that you will adhere to this policy.

 Platform/Invited Session Slides: ASHG will set up a secure, slide-sharing website for speakers who wish to share their slides with fellow attendees.
 When uploading their slides for presentation, speakers will be asked to indicate whether or not their slides may be shared.
 Speakers should be sure to certify that they have the necessary permissions for all slide content.

 Session Videos: ASHG will set up a secure website to share videos of certain sessions.
 Presenters at these sessions will be asked to indicate whether or not their session videos may be shared.

 Poster Photo Policy: Attendees may take photos of posters if the poster author agrees.
 Authors who do not want their posters to be photographed will have to indicate as such on their posters, using an image file supplied by ASHG.

 Official photographs will be taken at the ASHG Annual Meeting.
 By registering for this meeting, you agree to allow ASHG to use your photo in any ASHG-related publications, including the ASHG website.